Keis G901 review | Battery-powered heated gloves tested

 Fit and Feel

-After an hour or so on the bike they do feel a little tight around the knuckle of the left forefinger and the inside of my thumb and forefinger while gripping the handlebars, but it’s only slight and more noticeable because I do a lot of very long journeys (typically 2 hours-plus).
-It felt like something that would get better as the gloves wore in, but so far after around 2,000 miles I still notice it.
-I tried wearing my old G601 (same size as the G901) on my left hand and the G901 on the right for one journey and then swapped for the way home; the G601s (which admittedly have done around 25,000 miles) were a lot more comfortable and didn’t have the tight spots.
+In the first winter I used them the G901s were a little tight around the knuckle of the left forefinger and the inside of my thumb and forefinger while gripping the handlebars.
+It was only slight and more noticeable because I do a lot of very long journeys (typically 2 hours-plus).
+It felt like something that would get better as the gloves wore in and by the second winter of use (after around 2500 miles) it has bedded-in so that I no longer notice it.

 Temperature

-In the relatively mild autumn and winter we’ve had so far, the middle setting has kept my hands comfortable for a couple of hours in temperatures around 5°C to 6°C. When the batteries run out (around two hours on the medium setting) and the heat disappears I notice the change immediately, although my hands have yet to get uncomfortably cold in the remaining half hour or so of my regular journey thanks to effective insulation holding enough of the heat in place.
+In the relatively mild autumn and winter we’ve had for the last couple of years, the middle setting has kept my hands comfortable for a couple of hours in temperatures around 5°C to 6°C. When the batteries run out (around two hours on the medium setting) and the heat disappears I notice the change immediately, although my hands have yet to get uncomfortably cold in the remaining half hour or so of my regular journey thanks to effective insulation holding enough of the heat in place.

 The big selling point of the G901 is that they offer more heat than other Keis gloves for the same power draw and wattage.
 In tests wearing a G601 on one hand and a G901 on the other I found it hard to tell the difference, but this was in temperatures of 6°C to 9°C, which is appropriate for heated gloves, but a long way from where they really come into their own.